aa-fiu-classes/cnt-4713-web/project-2.md

 Checklist:

 - Are your cout statements correct?
-You should not have any other `std::cout` statements besides the one in the spec, they should be in the right format, printed at the right time with the right optional outputs, and with the correct `cwnd` and `ssthresh` values.
+You should not have any other `print()` or `sys.stdout.write()` statements besides the one in the spec, they should be in the right format, printed at the right time with the right optional outputs, and with the correct `cwnd` and `ssthresh` values.

-    - No other cout statements, others should be to `std::cerr`
+    - No other cout statements, others should be usig `sys.stderr.write()`
-    - `std::cout` statements are in the exact correct format
+    - `print()` statements are in the exact correct format
     - You are adding in the `[ACK]` `[SYN]` `[FIN]` `[DUP]` optional output correctly.
 DUP in particular is easy to miss.
     - Are you printing a statement every time you should be?
 Is there a case where you receive something but don't print it, etc.